Shipwright/daveas.github.io/_posts/2014-06-15-Do-we-over-glorify-engineering.markdown

 category: writing
 tags:
 - Engineering
 excerpt: "For most engineers, 'engineering' is not quotidian.
 It usually matters a lot more if you can 'talk to people' rather than 'engineer things', as it goes with so many other jobs.
-I believe there are many jobs out there that..."
+I believe there are many jobs out there that"
 ---

 For most engineers, “engineering" is not quotidian.
 It usually matters a lot more if you can "talk to people" rather than “engineer things", as it goes with so many other jobs.
 I believe there are many jobs out there that require engineering degrees that simply don’t have to.
 There should be a faster route to access many of these jobs which are in desperate need of more candidates.
 Why isn’t there a 2-3 year track that attempts to make one literate in all kinds of engineering with more practical knowledge than fundamental knowledge?
 A person with that sort of background would make an excellent sales person, for example.